My (Technical) Evolution with Dax Hock

 I want to show my students, no matter how much you improve you never stop growing.
 When I look at the past 8 years of my partnership with Dax, one thing has never changed, and that is our core focus: the pursuit of better dancing.
-Our priorities switch as we research and explore ways to improve.
-I don’t see this as changing.
-I see this as growth and expansion.
+Our priorities switch as we research and explore ways to improve to grow and expand.
 With every new focus, we dive deeper, thus adding more layers of awareness and information to our ideas.
 We are not different than we were 8 years ago.
 We are more than we were 8 years ago.

 The Beginning With Dax

 When I first started training with Dax, he had been finishing his last teaching cycle with Alice Mei.
 Together, they had built an empire of teaching methods and ideologies.
-At the time, I had been swing dancing many years but never trained seriously*.
-I lived blissfully in the world of a social dancer, not knowing much technically but having fun with my natural talents (Here is a video example of me at this time rockin it with Shesha).
+At the time, I had been swing dancing for many years but didn’t train much seriously*.
+I lived blissfully in the world of a social dancer, not knowing much technically but having fun with my natural talents (Here is a video example of me at this time rockin it with Shesha (Atomic Ballroom, California).
 After spending two weeks in “boot camp” with Dax in Montreal, I was utterly floored at how much I didn’t know.
 Shortly after this (and after agreeing to be Dax’s dance partner), I went home where I had one month to catch up on his and Alice’s ideas before returning to Montreal.
 I had two months until my first international teaching gig.
 I felt an immense rush to learn all that Alice had helped to build so I could pull my weight and prove myself as a new teacher (impossible, but a goal nonetheless).
 I studied every video here on Rhythmjuice, learned every routine, to be as best prepared as possible.

 During this time, I was introduced to a basic idea about body movement and body leading vs arm leading (see example below or lollies done in these two different schools of thought)

 It took two frustrating years for these concepts to fully settle with me and one more year before I started to feel like I owned these ideas enough to help Dax form a new empire of ideologies with me.

-Before accepting these new concepts, I was naive.
-I was ballsy when I danced.
+Before accepting these new concepts, I was blissfully naive.
+I was ballsy when I danced (not a bad thing).
 I thought being a good follower was about doing as much as possible (especially in contests or level testings).
 After embarking on this new path, I felt like my creativity focus was distracting me from learning these new concepts.
-So I put my own creative growth on hold and for the next three years was devoted to becoming as technically advanced as possible.
+So I put my own creative growth on hold and for the next three years and was devoted to becoming as technically advanced as possible.
 I wanted to be a follower that not only followed directions but followed body movements.
 I cared deeply about how I felt to the leader.
 I wanted to be fast and accurately react to signals from my leader.
 I wanted to hold a partner’s hand and know everything about their technique within the first 10 seconds of a dance.
 I wanted as many tools as I could to feel empowered.
 I will tell you a few things about this path: I succeeded in my goals…and it was stressful.

 We needed to hone in on the Body Matching term.
 Matching footwork was a fancy skill to have but totally not necessary for the social dance floor (at least for how deep we took it) and was too restricting.
 What is way more powerful is matching body movement (what happens in the core area).
 For every core body movement, there are hundreds of complimentary footwork options.